bluesky/bluesky/docs/tiled.md

 In production, PostgreSQL is recommended for database storage.
 To use Tiled with Bluesky, two databases are needed: one for the metadata "catalog" and one for "storage" of tabular data extracted from Bluesky Event documents.
+(It is technically possible to use one database for both, but it may not remain so, if the recommended technology stack evolves.
+Additionally, the two databases may require different backup, archival, or retention policies.
+Thus, creating separate databases is strongly recommended.)

-A PostgreSQL instance (server) can hold multiple separate "databases", so running a single instance is sufficient for our requirements.
+A PostgreSQL instance (server) can hold multiple separate databases, so running a single instance is sufficient for our requirements.

 ### Run a PostgreSQL database